2228 Martha Van Rensselaer Hall

 Donald Kenkel's expertise is in areas of health economics and public sector economics.
 Broadly speaking, most of his research is on the economics of disease prevention and health promotion.
 He is the author of the chapter on "Prevention" in the Handbook of Health Economics (2000).
 He has conducted a series of studies on the economics of public health policies, including: alcohol taxes and other policies to prevent alcohol problems (Journal of Applied Econometrics 2001, American Economic Review Papers & Proceedings 2005); cigarette taxes to prevent youth smoking (Journal of Political Economy 2002, Journal of Health Economics 2008); and advertising to promote smoking cessation (Journal of Political Economy 2007).
-His current research is on the economics of cigarette sales on Indian reservations (National Tax Journal 2015) and the economics of tobacco regulation (Journal of Benefit-Cost Analysis 2015), and the market for e-cigarettes (Journal of Health Economics 2019).
+His current research is on the economics of cigarette sales on Indian reservations (National Tax Journal 2015), the economics of tobacco regulation (Journal of Benefit-Cost Analysis 2015), and the market for e-cigarettes (Journal of Health Economics 2019).

-Donald Kenkel's current research includes empirical studies of tobacco product regulations, cost-benefit analysis of tobacco regulations, and empirical studies of tobacco taxation, and empirical studies of the market for e-cigarettes.
+Donald Kenkel's current research includes empirical studies of tobacco product regulations, cost-benefit analysis of tobacco regulations, empirical studies of tobacco taxation, and empirical studies of the market for e-cigarettes.

 Donald Kenkel has been a member of the department since 1995.
 Since 2011, he is jointly appointed as a Professor, Department of Economics.
 He is also a Research Associate at the National Bureau of Economic Research.